About Us

 Dr. Mark Hopkins

-Mark Hopkins, who joined Fuller Theological Seminary in 2001, is senior associate professor of Leadership.
-He has taught at both Pepperdine University and Fuller.
-Besides academia, Hopkins has pastored churches in a small handful of states in the US for near 20 years and has been on church-planting teams in Russia in the mid-1900s, including directing a plant in St. Petersburg.
-Presently he serves as Pastor of Ministries at The Ascent Church in beautiful Monument, Colorado.
-Finally, he says “I am very happily married for almost 50 years to Ann, my covenant partner and friend!
+Mark Hopkins serves as Pastor of Ministries here at The Ascent Church.
+He joins us after a long career with Fuller Theological Seminary and still serves as the senior associate professor of Leadership.
+He previously taught at Pepperdine University and has pastored churches in a small handful of states in the US for near 20 years.
+He has also been on church-planting teams in Russia in the mid-1900s, including directing a plant in St. Petersburg.
+When asked about his family, he says, “I am very happily married for almost 50 years to Ann, my covenant partner and friend!
 We have two married children and seven fabulous grandchildren, ages 3-19!”

 How did you and your wife meet?